cloudknit-io/cloudknit/docs/define/define_environment_backup.md

   Destroy
 </h4>

-This property is similar to `teardown` property of [spec scope](#spec), the only difference being, it applies on environment component level.
+This property is used to override the `teardown` property of [spec](#spec), which applies to all components in the Environment file.
+It will override the `teardown` value for the component it is applied to.

 **NOTE**: This property overrides the teardown property at the spec level, which means that if teardown is false and destroy is true, the current component gets destroyed.